Bundesliga e.V.

-Die Liga – Fußballverband e.V. (sometimes stylised as DIE LIGA – Fußballverband e.V.), or simply Die Liga – Fußballverband ("The League – Football Association"), and often shortened to Ligaverband ("League Association"), is the parent company of the Deutsche Fußball Liga.
-The Ligaverband is an association of the 36 German professional football clubs (or their companies) that partake in the Bundesliga and 2.
+Bundesliga e.V. (known as DFL Deutsche Fußball Liga e.V. until 2026 and often referred to as DFL) is the parent company of the Bundesliga GmbH.
+The Bundesliga e.V. is an association of the 36 German professional football clubs (or their companies) that partake in the Bundesliga and 2.
 Bundesliga, which represents their interests, especially against the German Football Association (Deutscher Fußball-Bund, DFB).

 Function

 On 30 September 2000, at the extraordinary congress of the DFB-Bundestag in Mainz, the 36 professional clubs were released into the independence they had been demanding for many years.
-The Ligaverband was founded on 18 December 2000 as an Eingetragener Verein, with the DFB allowing the use of the two professional leagues in which the 36 professional clubs played in.
+The then called Ligaverband was founded on 18 December 2000 as an Eingetragener Verein, with the DFB allowing the use of the two professional leagues in which the 36 professional clubs played in.
 In order to fulfill its duties, the Ligaverband established the Deutsche Fußball Liga (DFL) as a subsidiary, and transferred their operations to it.
-Several documents define the cooperation of the DFB and the Ligaverband:
+Several documents define the cooperation of the DFB and the DFL e.V.: